daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/preregistration_oftw_pre_gt.md

 * `don_general_gs`: (If observable), the amount the person donates during the 'Giving Season', as observed through the OftW/donational/Plaid network
 * `don_general_1yr`: (If observable), the amount the person donates during the 'Giving Season' and for the following year (ending 15 January 2023) as observed through the OftW/donational/Plaid network
 * `d_continue_pledge_1yr`: Whether the person is still an active OftW pledger a year after the current giving season (15 January 2023)
-* `don_amt`: Donation amount (used in considering the overall value of the campaigns to the fundraiser)

 ## 4) How many and which conditions will participants be assigned to?